What is Trauma-Informed Care?

 What is Trauma?

-Although trauma can result from various circumstances, PTSD rates are higher for specific traumatic experiences.
+According to Perjessy, trauma is highly subjective and dependent on the individual.
+Trauma can result from various circumstances, but PTSD rates are higher for specific traumatic experiences.
 For example, The National Council for Behavior Health noted that 90% of children who experience sexual abuse and 77% of children exposed to a school shooting will develop PTSD.

-Some people overcome trauma and continue their lives, but many others struggle with diverse symptoms in the aftermath of a traumatic event.
+Some people overcome trauma and continue their lives normally, but many others struggle with diverse symptoms in the aftermath of a traumatic event.

 Trauma can profoundly impact survivors’ physical, emotional and behavioral health, but these effects aren’t always apparent to outsiders.